onqtam/headjack/src/implementation/block_state_structure.md

 TODO: does the state actually need to contain the historical mapping? not necessarily as third-party services could be doing that, but forcing full nodes to do it properly in the state & maintaining consensus would simplify the architecture of the rest

+TODO: need examples & specifics for how big URI proofs would be